ysbioinfo/LOHHLA-SS/README.md

-## LOHHLA-singlesample ##
+## LOHHLA-SS ##
-A modified version of LOHHLA for single sample analysis.
+A modified version of LOHHLA for Single Sample analysis.

 The official LOHHLA (https://bitbucket.org/mcgranahanlab/lohhla/src/master/LOHHLAscript.R) is designed for multiregional sampling & sequencing.
 There are many restrictions in the script that are uncompatible with single sample LOHHLA analysis:
 1. The name of BAM file must be sample.bam, other ways of naming such as sample.dedupped.bam, sample.sorted.bam will lead to a malformed output name.